-This is the second edition of the annual report, Economic Freedom of North America .
-The statistical results of this year's study persuasively confirm those published last year: economic freedom is a powerful driver of growth and prosperity and those provinces and states that have low levels of economic freedom continue to leave their citizens poorer than they need or should be.
+This is the third edition of the annual report, Economic Freedom of North America .
+The statistical results of this year's study persuasively confirm those published in the previous two editions: economic freedom is a powerful driver of growth and prosperity and those provinces and states that have low levels of economic freedom continue to leave their citizens poorer than they need or should be.

-Economic Freedom of North America presents the first comprehensive economic freedom ratings for US states and Canadian provinces.
-The study rates economic freedom on a 10-point scale for two indexes, An all-government index captures the impact of restrictions on freedom by all levels of government.
+Economic Freedom of North America rates economic freedom on a 10-point scale for two indexes.
+An all-government index captures the impact of restrictions on freedom by all levels of government.
 A subnational index captures the impact of restrictions by state or provincial and local governments.
 Economic Freedom of North America employs 10 variables in three areas: